-Ribbon Design > Package > Model Wizard Context Menu Right-click on Package Add a Model using Wizard Keyboard Shortcuts Ctrl+Shift+M Other Browser window Header Bar : New Model from Pattern
+Ribbon Start > Personal > Diagram Builder Design > Package > Model Builder Context Menu Right-click on Package Model Builder (pattern library) Keyboard Shortcuts Ctrl+Shift+M Other Browser window Header Bar : = Model Builder (pattern library)

 The TOGAF Interface Diagram

 In Enterprise Architect, the TOGAF Framework is presented as a predefined model.
 The model-level diagram of this model structure is the TOGAF Interface diagram, which serves as a user interface for the development of Enterprise Architecture based on TOGAF.